tkluck/ruler-of-gmail/README.md

 Actions are indicated using the `action` and `last-action` keywords.
 In case of `last-action`, rule processing will stop after the action is executed.

-Three actions are currently implemented :
+Five actions are currently implemented :

  - `delete`: deletes the message
- - `apply-label <folder>`: moves the message to a folder.
+ - `apply-label <label>`: moves the message to a label.
 The label must be configured using a `label` block
  - `setread`: marks the message as read
+ - `skip-inbox`: makes the message move to 'all mail' directly
+ - `move <label>`: combination of `apply-label` and `skip-inbox`

 ## Caveats